Signal-to-noise ratio: Floating point

 Floating-point numbers provide a way to trade off signal-to-noise ratio for an increase in dynamic range.
-For n bit floating-point numbers, with n-m bits in the mantissa and m bits in the exponent:
+For n-bit floating-point numbers, with n-m bits in the mantissa and m bits in the exponent:

-Note that the dynamic range is much larger than fixed-point, but at a cost of a worse signal-to-noise ratio.
+The dynamic range is much larger than fixed-point but at a cost of a worse signal-to-noise ratio.
 This makes floating-point preferable in situations where the dynamic range is large or unpredictable.
 Fixed-point's simpler implementations can be used with no signal quality disadvantage in systems where dynamic range is less than 6.02m.
 The very large dynamic range of floating-point can be a disadvantage, since it requires more forethought in designing algorithms.

 Optical signals

 Optical signals have a carrier frequency (about 200 THz and more) that is much higher than the modulation frequency.
 This way the noise covers a bandwidth that is much wider than the signal itself.
 The resulting signal influence relies mainly on the filtering of the noise.
 To describe the signal quality without taking the receiver into account, the optical SNR (OSNR) is used.
 The OSNR is the ratio between the signal power and the noise power in a given bandwidth.
 Most commonly a reference bandwidth of 0.1 nm is used.
 This bandwidth is independent of the modulation format, the frequency and the receiver.
 For instance an OSNR of 20 dB/0.1 nm could be given, even the signal of 40 GBit DPSK would not fit in this bandwidth.
 OSNR is measured with an optical spectrum analyzer.